Wonder if Guv returned online rummy ban bill under some pressure, says TN Assembly Speaker | Law-Order

 Meanwhile, the DMK's mouthpiece 'Murasoli' slammed Ravi over the issue.

-Ravi's move was reflective of the Centre's stand that online games were being seen as part of the start-up environment and valued around USD 200 bn, it claimed.
+Ravi's move was reflective of the Centre's stand that online games were being seen as part of the start-up environment and valued around USD 200 billion, it claimed.

 Meanwhile, the CPI state unit announced a protest against the Governor for ''repeatedly insulting the Assembly's sovereignty.''